tsusanto/gt/_posts/2025-09-03-trout-dinner.md

 Material things alone cannot make us happy, but it sure can bring us some bits of happiness in our daily life.
 I feel so thankful and happy every time I get into the car.

 I enjoy personal finance so did some math on the car.
 A gasoline car takes about one gallon to drive 25 miles, with the current gas prices, it will cost $4.50 to drive 25 miles.
 We charge our car at home during off peak times.
-It takes abouty kwh to drive 25 miles so it will cost us about $1 to drive that distance.
+It takes about 7 kwh to drive 25 miles so it will cost us about $1 to drive that distance.

 Not only are we saving money with this Hyundai Ioniq, we both much prefer driving and riding this car than the Lexus gas car.